Car Misfires While Driving + Check Engine Light

 Codes Commonly Linked to Misfires While Driving

-These are some of the most useful pages to check first if your car misfires while driving:
+These are the most common codes linked to misfires that show up while driving:

 What Not to Do